mktgurl/googlemaps_pdxincidentbug/README.md

 2015-02-26: Still persists, except reported accidents in Tacoma are now appearing in Portland; not just road closures.

 2015-03-04: Looks resolved?
 Checked Google Maps for the I-5 bridge crossing between Portland and Vancouver.
 No flags, no accident incidents.
 Checked with, without, and typical traffic.

+2015-03-12: Checked traffic using Chrome Google Maps and iOS 8 phone.
+Haven't seen any wrong incident reporting at the PDX/SW Washington bridge crossings.